Stephen Harper’s Resignation?

 I would like to believe for Harper’s backbenchers that he is a smart enough man to step down before his party cracks begin to widen and one of the opposition parties defeats them in the next election.
 The longer Mr. Harper stays, the larger the cracks become, the stronger the opposition and the less chance at a successful reelection.

 I guess in the end, no one knows but Mr. Harper.
-The real question is will he leave office and allow the conservative party to renew itself for a fair chance at reelection or will he fight till then end?
+The real question is: will he leave office and allow the Conservative Party to renew itself for a fair chance at re-election or will he fight until then end?

 I suspect an internal and quiet revolt will leave Harper little choice and he will resign this year.
-Or perhaps not.
 One thing is for sure, the next election will not favour Mr. Harper.

 Canada Delivers a Disappointing Message & Record